6 Ways to Remove the First 4 Characters in Excel

 If you’re dealing with some data that have prefixes or codes that you need to remove, Excel offers several ways to make the process quick and easy.
 In this article, I’ll go over six different ways to remove the first 4 characters from the cells in Excel.
 From using formulas to using features, you can streamline your data and make your work more efficient.

 In this article, Sample Text and Result are the two columns in the dataset that follows.
 Notice that in the column Sample Text, I have a list of full names.
-Each name is preceded by 4 characters.
+4 characters precede each name.
 The first 4 characters are sometimes numerical, alphabetical, or symbolic, and some even have combinations of these.

 Dataset for showing how to remove the first 4 characters in Excel